 No one wants chronic back pain but do you have the tools to stay out of pain?

-Because I get so many requests for back health and because there’s so few resources for aqua yoga I’ve created two new sequences specifically focused on back work.
+Because I get so many requests for back health and because there are so few resources for aqua yoga I’ve created two new sequences specifically focused on back work.

 They are available as laminated sequences or audio downloads.